 Grape crown gall is introduced to vines through some method of injury.
 The pathogen itself can live for years in buried plant material and can even survive extended freezing temperatures.
 Grapes with crown gall will slowly starve to death but initial symptoms may be hard to observe.

 Grapes with crown gall may by symptomatic or asymptomatic.
 Plants in the latter case are almost impossible to diagnose.
 Symptomatic plants develop unusual tissues called galls.
 They look like pale, fleshy tissue, a bit like blisters.
 Crown gall on grape may be evident on the vines, trunks, or roots.

 One of the more common infection sites is the graft union.
 The pathogen is introduced during grafting and, although plants may appear to grow, over time the bacterium causes the vascular tissue to girdle or constrict.
 This impedes the exchange of water and nutrients and slowly the vine will fail.

 New galls are evident in June to July after freeze injury introduction.
 New vines or mature plants may be infected.
-The trouble in a vineyard situation is that the disease can persist for 2 years or more on dropped plant material and perhaps longer in grape vine roots.
+The trouble in a vineyard situation is that the disease can persist for two years or more on dropped plant material and perhaps longer in grapevine roots.